FortiPower/PowerFGT/README.md

 ### User

-You can manage user (Local, LDAP, RADIUS, TACACS) on FortiGate and also manage user directory (AD, RADIUS, TACACS) and group.
+You can manage user (Local, LDAP, RADIUS, TACACS) on FortiGate and also manage user directory (LDAP, RADIUS, TACACS) and group.

 #### User Local